Craniosacral Therapy is a gentle, light touch, healing therapy that has its roots in osteopathy.

 Craniosacral Therapy helps to release tissue memories and restore balance to the system.
 This needs to happen gradually, to enable the client to deal with the releasing and healing effects of the treatment at their own pace.

-The subtle motions of fluid and the cranial and sacral bones can be perceived by the therapist through light touch to the head, base of the spine and other ‘listening stations’ in the body e.g. shoulders.
+The subtle motions of fluid and the cranial and sacral bones can be perceived by the therapist through light touch to the head, base of the spine and other ‘listening stations’ in the body e.g. the shoulders.
 Craniosacral Therapists are trained to support the health that exists in the body, rather than find the dysfunction.

 - Kern, M. (2001) Wisdom in the Body.
 London, Thorsons.